Understanding the Interface

 6. Timeline

-Find a visual display of the duration, delay, and repeats of a response.
-The timeline reflects these properties as you change them in the property panel.
+It’s a visual representation of the duration, delay, and repeat properties of a selected response.
+The timeline reflects these properties as you edit them in the property panel.

 Learn more about using the timeline.